-Listen for yourself those samples:
+Listen for yourself in those samples:

 For children up to 10 years old, nylon strings are often a better option because it’s softer on the top of the fingers than steel strings.
 Classical guitar necks are larger though which comes both with pros and cons.
-A little more room reduces your chance to accidentally mute a string while forming a chord, but then you need to stretch your fingers a little more to reach each note.
+A little more room reduces your chance of accidentally muting a string while forming a chord, but then you need to stretch your fingers a little more to reach each note.

 If you or your child are definitely drawn to an electric then jump ahead, it’s a great thing to be excited about your instrument and your regular practice will benefit from that.
 With the electric there are also pros and cons, generally electric guitars require less strength for pressing on the frets giving your wrist and fingers some rest, but it makes them more sensitive to imperfections in your playing.

 Here is a page on Amazon with my different recommendations with various budgets for a first guitar.

 To simplify here is a little sum-up for you:

 |Up to $250||$250-500||$500-1000|

 |Classical||Steel string||Electric||Classical||Steel string||Electric||Classical||Steel string||Electric|

 |Full size||Full size||Full size||Full size||Full size||Full size||Full size||Full size||Full size|